thestrongchin/Number-Guessing-Game/README.md

 Functions were needed in this project, as I used the multi-file system.
 I declared the functions in the game.c file so they could function.
 I wrote what the functions did in game.c, and then called them in game.h.
 Almost everything in the game was in a function, except for the game restart.

 # 5: The End
 This is the end of my README about the simple number guessing game.
-Thank you for reading about my game
+Thank you for reading about my game!

+# 5.1: Contact
+If you really enjoyed this README, or have comments, suggestions, or improvements that I can make, please feel free to reach out to me via email: riverchen0510@gmail.com
+***No spam please!***